opstack-cyrus/Mominter-Optimism/README.md

 # Mominter : : Decentralized Video Moment Minter

-A DApp to allow the user(host) to mint moments as NFT using the contracts deployed on Base
+A DApp to allow the user(host) to mint moments as NFT using the contracts deployed on Optimism

 ![Mominter](https://bafkreibsvdrhg4xrmdeujrz33smda7rziayuzpxb5cggcp4o5633sn4c2a.ipfs.nftstorage.link/)